1969 American Football League season

-The 1969 American Football League season was the tenth and final regular season of the AFL.
+The 1969 AFL season was the tenth and final regular season of the American Football League.
 To honor the AFL's tenth season, a special anniversary logo was designed and each Kansas City Chiefs player wore a patch on his jersey with the logo during Super Bowl IV, the final AFL-NFL World Championship Game prior to the AFL–NFL merger.

 The Chiefs defeated the Oakland Raiders in the final AFL Championship Game, then soundly defeated the National Football League's Minnesota Vikings in Super Bowl IV.

 Division races

-In its final two years of existence the AFL had ten teams, grouped into two divisions.
+In its final two years of existence, the AFL had ten teams, grouped into two divisions.
 Each team played a home-and-away game against the other four teams in its division, a home-and-away series against one of the five teams in opposite division, and one game each against the remaining four teams from the opposite division.
 Using that format, the defending World Champion New York Jets went 10–0 against the five teams they played twice, but were 0–4 against the top four teams in the West.